frosas/writings/branching-strategies.md

 Cons:

 - You have to learn to use the source control system.
-- Every meaningful change requires doing the extra step of creating a commit.
+- Now you have extra steps to do as you make changes (at least creating a commit for every meaningful change)

 ---